PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 PREFECT__LOGGING__LOG_TO_CLOUD
 ```

 All other aspects of your Job will remain untouched.
-In some cases it is easiest to simply use a dummy first container similar to the YAML block above.
+In some cases it is easiest to use a dummy first container similar to the YAML block above.

 ## Examples